BYUCS260/VueNodeMongoPoki/Readme.md

 # VueNodeMongoPoki
-Simple introduction to attaching a mongo database to a Vue-Node project
+Simple introduction to attaching a mongo database to a Vue-Node project If you are using your DigitalOcean server, then follow the instructions from "Activity N3: Learning MongoDB" which will set up nginx to run on port 8080.
+Then use the command "export PORT=8080" to cause node to run on this port.
 We will start with a simple Vue application that talks to a node back end.
 We went through this tutorial before, but you may want to clone this repository to get started
 <pre>
 git clone https://github.com/BYUCS260/VueNodeMongoPoki